Resize text-+=

 Law Student Clinics (locations vary)

-Disability Alliance BC Law Clinic (province-wide)
+Disability Alliance BC (province-wide)

 A provincial, cross-disability voice in British Columbia that provides direct services to people with disabilities, including assisting with provincial and federal (Canada Pension Plan Disability) income supports and other government services.
 Also provides free legal advice and representation to people with disabilities who are dealing with human rights violations and discrimination.